 So what do you do if you accidentally or purposely eat something non vegan?
 Do you freak out? give up? get mad at yourself?
 Lets talk about it..

 While I have eaten animal products on accident, I have never purposely eaten them while being vegan.
-But if you do, it is okay!!
-Again, don't freak out over it.
+But if you do, don’t worry, don't freak out over it.
 It doesn't mean you can't be vegan anymore and that you should totally give it up, it just means you ate something non vegan and now you have a choice of what to eat next.
 Back on Day 12 I talked about having cravings, why you get them, and how not to get them.
 If you've read though that, you may remember me saying that you often get cravings for non vegan foods because you're not eating enough and so you start cravings high calorie, high fat foods.
 This may be the reason why you chose to eat something non vegan and if it is, I'd recommend making sure that you're feeling- not only full- but satisfied after every meal.
 Are you eating food that you enjoy or are you bored with your meals?
-If you address those things, it likely won't happen again.
 Another thing that might've happened is that you were doing good for a while and never felt like eating animal products at all, but then your friends made pizza and it just smelled so good in the moment and you impulsively decided to have a slice.
 For this situation, I'd say the best way to prevent it in the future is to reconnect with the ethical side and learn to think about it every time you see a non vegan food.
 Not in a depressing way.
 Just be aware of it so when you see that pizza, you might think it smells good but you also know of what the cow had to go through for that cheese to be there.
 By doing that- smells that I use to think were good are kind of repulsive or just not appealing at best and I no longer think chicken wings or scrambled eggs look appetizing because I am aware of what they once were.

-If you're looking for some great recipe youtubers, I figured I'd recommend a few instead of just linking recipes which is what I was going to do at first but I though- hey this makes more sense.
+If you're looking for some great recipe youtubers, I figured I'd recommend a few instead of just linking recipes which is what I was going to do at first but I though hey- this makes more sense.
 So instead of buying cookbooks, you can watch these people who have loads of recipe videos for free!

 VITAMINS + Nutrients